 Essential Course Information

-Registration takes place from 10:30am on the first day of all courses and activities will conclude at 1:00pm on the final day.
+Registration takes place from 0900hrs on the first day of all courses.
 To receive your course certificate you must complete the entire course.

-It is strongly recommended that all participants complete the prescribed reading before the commencement of the course.
-Pre-reading will be sent to registered participants approximately two weeks prior to the course.
+It is strongly recommended that you complete the prescribed reading and online module before course commencement.
+We will send you pre-reading approximately two weeks prior to the course.